• Skip to primary navigation

 Affected areas

-Whiteheads tend to appear on areas of the body where the skin has more sebaceous glands.
-These include the face, chest, back and shoulders.
+Whiteheads tend to develop where there is a high concentration of sebaceous glands.
+This includes the face, chest, back and shoulders.

 Whiteheads on your face

-Hormonal acne often occurs on the lower third of the face, making your chin and jawline prime target areas for whiteheads to appear.
+Hormonal acne typically affects the lower third of the face, making the chin and jawline prime targets for whiteheads to develop.

 How to Treat Whiteheads